If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

 These ants also benefit farmers, as they help aerate the soil and reduce soil compaction.
 As such, they should be protected and allowed to thrive in their native habitats.

-The western thatching ant is a species of ant found in Ohio and other parts of the US.
+The western thatching ant is found in Ohio and other parts of the US.
 They are relatively small, with adults measuring between 1/8 and 1/4 inch in length.

-They are reddish-brown or black in color and have slender antennae and legs.
+They are reddish-brown or black and have slender antennae and legs.
 The thorax is covered in long hairs, which gives the ant its “thatching” nickname.

-The western thatching ant prefers dry and open areas, including yards and gardens.
+The western thatching ant prefers dry, open areas, including yards and gardens.
 They create shallow nests in the soil, often under stones or pieces of wood.

 These ants also have a fondness for seeds, which they feed on throughout the day.

-When it comes to controlling these types of ants in Ohio, you’ll want to identify their nest and use an insecticide designed to kill them.
+When controlling these ants in Ohio, you’ll want to identify their nest and use an insecticide designed to kill them.

-To help prevent further infestations, make sure to clear away any debris and other potential nesting sites around your yard.
+Clear away debris and other potential nesting sites around your yard to help prevent further infestations.

 Additionally, you can keep these ants away from your home by sealing any cracks or crevices around windows, doors, and other entry points.

-The field ant is an ant species that can be found in many areas of Ohio.
-It is a reddish-brown colored ant growing to about 5 mm.
+The field ant is a reddish-brown ant that grows to about 5 mm and is found in many areas of Ohio.

 The field ant is commonly found in agricultural areas, lawns, and gardens.
 It prefers dry, well-drained soil and feeds on small insects, plant material, and honeydew from aphids and scale insects.

-They often form large mounds in grassy areas or open fields and make their nests deep within the ground.
-Field ants will also nest under debris like logs or stones if they find it in their habitat.
+Field ants often form large mounds in grassy areas or open fields, making their nests deep within the ground.
+They will also nest under debris like logs or stones if they find it in their habitat.

-The Podzol Mound Ant, also known as Aphaenogaster fulva, is a species of ant that can be found in Ohio.
+The Podzol Mound Ant, also known as Aphaenogaster fulva, is an ant species found in Ohio.

-This ant is typically black in color and grows up to three-eighths of an inch long.
+This ant is typically black and grows up to three-eighths of an inch long.
 It builds large mounds in lawns, meadows, and other grassy areas, reaching up to 18 inches in diameter.

-These ants feed on small insects, dead animals, and decaying plant matter, which are considered beneficial for their ability to help with decomposition.
+These ants feed on small insects, dead animals, and decaying plant matter, which is beneficial because it helps with decomposition.

 These types of ants in Ohio have a variety of characteristics that make them different from other ant species.

-For example, they form colonies of several hundred workers that are usually spread out over a large area.
+For example, they form colonies of several hundred workers, usually spread out over a large area.

-The workers cooperate with one another to build the mound and collect food.
-They also communicate with each other through pheromones and vibrations through the ground.
+The workers cooperate to build the mound and collect food.
+They also communicate with each other through pheromones and vibrations in the ground.

 In addition to its mound-building habits, the Podzol Mound Ant is also known for its defensive capabilities.